Union Hotel (Flemington, New Jersey): Redevelopment

+In September 2020, Jack Cust unveiled another revision of the plans reducing the height of the building from 87ft to 63ft, preserving the Potting Shed building, and removing the medical and educational facilities.

+In November 2020, work to stabilize the old hotel began.

+In September 2021, the last remaining lawsuit between the developer and the Friends of Historic Flemington was settled resulting in adoption of the September 2020 plan.

+By April 2022, the demolition phase of the project had been completed.

+In January 2024, it was announced that David Burke (chef) would be opening a restaurant on the first floor of the hotel once it's completed.

 Legends

 The belief that the hotel was haunted is quite prevalent, though few members of the public were ever allotted access to levels above the dining hall where a few rooms are used by management for business purposes and ghost sightings or poltergeist incidents have been reported by employees.
 One reported seeing a pair of shoes walk up a staircase all by themselves.
 Others have told of hearing or seeing small children in rooms despite the absence of hotel guests.
 The manager claimed to have felt an unseen presence in her office late one night when she knew she was all alone.